mrbalov/mrb/_posts/2024-12-12-organizing-modules-in-big-projects-loose-coupling-and-tight-cohesion.md

 My strong recommendation is to proceed with deep investigation of foundational terms that you can find at the start of the article.
 If you want to improve a system you are responsible for, you need to rely only on trustworthy resources like books and official guides.

 If you don’t know what kind your system of, you may want to start from the introspection.
-This means you need to understand how the given system operates and document it properly according to the <abbr title="Software Engineering Institute">SEI recommendations. [<sup>2</sup>](#references) It will be impossible to guess about a system without appropriate views.
+This means you need to understand how the given system operates and document it properly according to the <abbr title="Software Engineering Institute">SEI</abbr> recommendations. [<sup>2</sup>](#references) It will be impossible to guess about a system without appropriate views.

 Try to concentrate not at code but at the product.
 Code makes the product but not backward.
 That is, try to design the architecture that fits requirements and avoid changes and synthetic improvements just for fun.